SeanKilleen/seankilleen.github.io/about/index.md

 * All of this is hosted (for free!)
 On [Github pages][github-pages link], because they're awesome.
 * The [Minimal Mistakes theme][minimal mistakes link] (which I tweaked a bit).
 * Comments are hosted on [Disqus][disqus link].
-* Want to know what's in the pipeline?
-I'm using [GitHub Issues](https://github.com/SeanKilleen/seankilleen.github.io/issues) to track things.
-Or you can just drop me a line and ask.
-* A [great blog post at RealJenius](http://realjenius.com/2012/11/03/jekyll-series-list/) describing how to set up a series post in Jekyll without plug-ins.
-Some nice liquid formatting craziness in there.
-Learned a lot.

 Thanks to all of these things, I can host this small chunk of my brain on the internet.